StefFrustagli/board_gamers_vault/README.md

 ### Data Model

-The structure of our database was illustrated using an Entity-Relationship Diagram (ERD).
+The structure of the database was illustrated using an Entity-Relationship Diagram (ERD).
 This diagram shows how different entities within the system are related to each other and helps in understanding the data flow.

 **Entity-relationship diagrams (ERD)**